Which of the best Fire TV Stick options is the right option for you?

 |Alexa Voice Remote

-Both of these include Amazon's updated Voice Remote, which launched in 2019 and can be used to control your whole TV in addition to the Fire TV.
+Both of these include Amazon's updated Alexa Voice Remote (3rd Gen), which can be used to control your whole TV in addition to the Fire TV, as well as includes shortcuts to several of your favorite streaming apps.
 You'll also find 8GB of storage in both, which can't be expanded upon with microSD or USB storage.
-With the new Fire TV Stick (3rd Gen), the processor has been updated from previous iterations, bringing along with it the same Quad Core CPU clocked at 1.7Ghz.
+With the Fire TV Stick (3rd Gen 2021), the processor has been updated from previous iterations, bringing along with it the same Quad-Core CPU clocked at 1.7Ghz.
 Now both have the same processor as well!

-We've already highlighted the similarities between the Fire TV Stick (3rd Gen) vs Fire TV Stick 4K.
+We've already highlighted the similarities between the Fire TV Stick (3rd Gen 2021) vs. Fire TV Stick 4K (2021).
 Sure, the 4K version is slightly larger and has just a little bit more RAM packed in, but that's really not much to write home about.

 When trying to decide whether you should upgrade, it's actually a few pretty simple questions.
 Do you need or want 4K video playback?
 Or are you okay with just having 1080p video?
-Is 4K worth an extra $10?
+Is 4K worth an extra $10 or so?

-Sales from retailers not withstanding, there's a $10 difference between the Fire TV Stick (3rd Gen) and Fire TV Stick 4K.
-That's really not a lot, especially considering that an extra $10 unlocks 4K playback, Dolby Vision support, and a bit more RAM.
-So we would say that the extra $10 is worth it, unless your existing television is just a spare or doesn't even have 4K playback available.
+Sales from retailers notwithstanding, there's typically a $5-$10 difference between the Fire TV Stick (3rd Gen 2021) and Fire TV Stick 4K (2021).
+That's really not a lot, especially considering that an extra few dollars unlocks 4K playback, Dolby Vision support, and a bit more RAM.
+So we would say that the extra cost is worth it unless your existing television is just a spare or doesn't even have 4K playback available.

 Those who just want to turn a dumb TV into a smart one will be better off with keeping Amazon's third-generation Fire TV Stick.
-You still get the same Alexa Voice Remote, which can double as your television's remote, along with access to all of the same applications and services when compared to the Fire TV Stick 4K.
+You still get an Alexa Voice Remote, which can double as your television's remote, along with access to all of the same applications and services when compared to the Fire TV Stick 4K.
+The latest version Alexa Voice Remote also includes shortcut buttons to your favorite streaming services.

-Meanwhile, if you're somebody who wants to enjoy their videos in the best quality possible, the Fire TV Stick 4K is the way to go.
+Meanwhile, if you're somebody who wants to enjoy their videos in the best quality possible, the Fire TV Stick 4K (2021) is the way to go.
 There is more RAM under the hood, which will provide slightly better speeds when trying to load apps and videos.
-Plus there's also support for various HDR certifications to go along with Dolby Vision and Dolby Audio.
-Truth be told, both of these are great, but there's a reason why the Fire TV Stick 4K is the best Fire TV Stick on the market.
+Plus, there's also support for various HDR certifications to go along with Dolby Vision and Dolby Audio.
+Truth be told, both of these are great, but there's a reason why the Fire TV Stick 4K (2021) is the best Fire TV Stick on the market.

 Fire Powerhouse